casework/CASE-Implementation-PROV-O/README.md

 # CASE Implementation: PROV-O

-This repository maps [CASE](https://caseontology.org/) to [W3C PROV-O](https://www.w3.org/TR/prov-o/), and provides a provenance review mechanism.
+This repository maps [CASE](https://caseontology.org/) to [W3C PROV-O](https://www.w3.org/TR/prov-o/) and [OWL-Time](https://www.w3.org/TR/owl-time/), and provides a provenance review mechanism.
 Note that contrary to other CASE implementations, this maps CASE out to another data model, instead of mapping another data model or tool into CASE.

 ## Disclaimer